NGC Bocas Lit Fest: The Burt Award for Caribbean Literature

 The Bocas Lit Fest additionally administers the Burt Award sponsored by CODE (Canadian Organization for Development Through Education) for Caribbean authors of literature for young adults, launched in 2013.

 The first-place winner in 2014 was A-dZiko Gegele, in second place was Joanne Hillhouse and in third place Colleen Smith-Dennis.
 In 2015, first prize went to Imam Baksh.
 In second place was Diana McCaulay and third was Lynn Joseph.
 The 2016 prize winner was debut novelist Tamika Gibson, with Florenz Webbe Maxwell of Bermuda second, and Danielle Y. C. McClean in third place.
 The 2017 winner was Viviana Prado-Núñez (Puerto Rico/USA), with Kevin Jared Hosein (Trinidad & Tobago) as runner-up, and Lisa Allen-Agostini (Trinidad & Tobago) in third place.

 Caribbean Literature Action Group (CALAG)

 Launched in 2012 was the Caribbean Literature Action Group (CALAG), a new partnership between the NGC Bocas Lit Fest, the British Council, and Commonwealth Writers, aimed at supporting the development of Caribbean writing and publishing.
 Public initiatives of the project use the "CaribLit" brand.

+The National Poetry Slam

+The Bocas Lit Fest produces the National Poetry Slam in Trinidad and Tobago.
+The event was sponsored by local bank First Citizens, from 2013-2025.
+The event is regarded as the most prominent spoken-word poetry competition in the region.